-Wastewater: This month we pumped approximately 500k gallows of sewage.
+Wastewater: This month we pumped approximately 5 million gallows of sewage.
 The lagoon levels are very full at this time.
 The PWA submitted a test sample to the testing laboratory to verify the lagoons are able to be discharged.
-The PWA will continue to monitor levels and discharge if necessary, to prevent damage to the south cell levy.
+The PWA will continue to monitor levels and request permission to discharge if necessary, to prevent damage to the south cell levy.